harishh1711/Random-Forest-Classifier/README.md

 # Random-Forest-Classifier
-Install the required Libraries
+1)Install the required Libraries
-Change the path in the python code
+2)Change the path in the python code
-Cofir both dataset and python file are in same directory Run the code
+3)Confirm both dataset and python file are in same directory 4)Run the code